TonPlaygramBot/TonPlaygramWebApp/README.md

 ### Multiplayer status

-The web version currently supports only single-player games versus computer opponents.
-Choosing a shared table in the lobby will not create a real multiplayer match yet.
-Each participant plays their own separate board even if they joined the same room.
-Networked play is planned for a future update.
+Online multiplayer has arrived.
+Join a table in the lobby to create or enter that room.
+Wait for other players to join you.
+Once everyone is ready the match starts and you all move on the same board in real time.

 ### Entering the Snake & Ladder game